 Crystal Kodada of Crystal Kodada LLC

 Crystal Kodada’s interest in purses and handbags goes as far back as her high school years.
 She then went on to study accessory design at the Fashion Institute of Technology (FIT) in NYC.
-Now, she sells her works through her own brand, Crystal Kodada, LLC.
+Now, she sells her textile art through her own brand, Crystal Kodada, LLC.

 Just before graduation, Crystal found work designing for brands like Nicole Miller and Lucky.
 She learned a great deal during this time.
 In fact, her time working for successful brands made her realize there was a major void in the market.
 Specifically, companies were designing without the customer in mind.